plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/docs/security/mojo.md

   TeleportGoat(Goat) => ();
   TeleportPlant(Plant) => ();

-  // Returns current teleportation stats.
+  // Returns current teleporter stats.
 On failure (e.g. a teleportation
-  // operation is currently in progress) success will be false and a null stats
-  // object will be returned.
+  // operation is currently in progress) a null stats object will be returned.
-  GetStats() =>
+  GetStats() => (TeleporterStats?);
-      (bool success, TeleportationStats?);
 };
 ```